 Ensuring every student's success is the focus of the Division of Student Affairs.
 Students benefit from multiple support services, programs and initiatives focused on community engagement, activities and entertainment, standards and conduct, Greek life, student media, housing, dining, mental and physical health, and career development.

 The Division of University Advancement builds understanding and support for higher education in three key ways: enhancing the university's image by communicating the accomplishments of our outstanding students and faculty while highlighting special points of pride; involving alumni and other constituencies in proactive functions and raising private gift support.
-The division includes the Arkansas Alumni Association, Arkansas World Trade Center, and the offices of University Development, University Relations, Donor Relations and Special Events, and Central Arkansas Regional Advancement.
+The division includes the Arkansas Alumni Association, and the offices of University Development, Donor Engagement, and Central Arkansas Advancement Office.

 Coordinating university activities related to government and community organizations on a local, state and federal level is the focus of the Governmental Relations office.
 Locally, the office works with Chambers of Commerce and other community groups.
 At the state level, the office handles legislative issues and assists faculty and staff with issues involving state agencies and offices.
 The office also works with our congressional delegation on the university's priorities for federal initiatives.

 See our complete organizational structure.